 Renting a bus can be intimidating when you’ve never booked one before.
 What’s the difference between a minibus and a charter bus?
 How much will a bus rental cost?
 Where can my bus rental travel?
 At Champion Charter Bus, we understand that you’ll have lots of questions, but don’t worry—we’re here to help!

-We service most major cities along the West Coast and neighboring states, so whether you’re planning a private tour around Los Angeles or a casino trip in Las Vegas, Champion will have safe and efficient transportation for you.
+We service most major cities along the West Coast and neighboring states, so whether you’re planning a private tour around Los Angeles or need a charter bus in Las Vegas for a casino trip, Champion will have safe and efficient transportation for you.
 As you consider your bus rental options and plan your West Coast trip, you can refer to this helpful rental guide.

 Charter Buses vs. Minibuses